 Theoretical studies of kaon photoproduction have been pursued using a variety of different approaches.
 The energy region not far away from threshold can be studied in the framework of chiral perturbation theory [28].
 Yet, as shown in Ref.
 [29, 30] SU(3) ChPT converges rather slowly in the hadronic sector.
 Another method uses unitarized chiral interactions [31, 32].
 In Ref.
 [33] a chiral quark model is applied to predict amplitudes for eta and kaon production.
-Single-channel isobar models [34-36] and multi-channel K-matrix approaches [37-43] cover a broad energy range and are able to analyse a large amount of data.
-To this purpose, the real dispersive parts of the intermediate states are often neglected doring@gwu.edu which allows for a flexible and effective parametrization of the amplitude although certain S-matrix principles like three-body unitarity are impossible to implement.
+Single-channel isobar models [34-36] and multi-channel K-matrix approaches [37-42] cover a broad energy range and are able to analyse a large amount of data.
+To this purpose, the real dispersive parts of the intermediate states are often neglected which allows for a flexible and effective parametrization of the amplitude although certain S-matrix principles are difficult to implement.